Senrique/Seattle-AirBnB/README.md

 ### Installing

-You can install python from this [link].
+You can install python from this [link](https://www.python.org/downloads/release/python-371/).

 Packages can be installed using the 'requirements.txt' that is available in the repository.